Skip to main content

 Strategic lifestyle interventions directly modulate the body’s central command systems, the HPA and HPG axes, to foster an environment of balance.

 High-Intensity Interval Training (HIIT) is another potent tool.
-Short bursts of maximal effort followed by brief recovery periods can improve and stimulate growth hormone release with a lower time commitment and potentially less of a sustained cortisol response than long-duration endurance exercise.
+Short bursts of maximal effort followed by brief recovery periods can improve insulin sensitivity and stimulate growth hormone release with a lower time commitment and potentially less of a sustained cortisol response than long-duration endurance exercise.
 The key is the dose.
 A few HIIT sessions per week can be highly beneficial.
 Daily HIIT sessions, on the other hand, can easily lead to overtraining and HPA axis dysregulation.

 Comparative Hormonal Effects of Exercise Modalities